morrisa-n/100-days-of-code/log.md

 ## Day 2: Sunday, June 18, 2017
 **Today's Progress**: Finished the [Make a Website](https://www.codecademy.com/learn/make-a-website) tutorial in ~40 minutes.

 **Thoughts**: The only really new-to-me stuff in the Make a Website tutorial was the Bootstrap stuff, and that's just fancy CSS.
 Not very thorough, but I wasn't expecting it to be.
-Their Learn HTML & CSS tutorial is on my to-do list, but not today.
-Today I switch gears and poke at Python some more.
+Their [Learn HTML & CSS](https://www.codecademy.com/learn/learn-html-css) tutorial is on my to-do list, but not today.
+Next on today's agenda is more Python.

 **Link(s) to work**: